FABallemand/ProjetDeveloppementWeb/README.md

 - Command arguments (list by year, unique...) -> TA1
 - Orphan removal -> TA1
 - TODO: private shelves are visible from member (let's consider it is a feature...)
-- TODO: custom form for shelves (checkboxes for shoes)

 ## 👤 Author
 - Fabien ALLEMAND